Andrej-Adamenko/Taskhelper/README.md

 * Available hashtags: opened, closed, scheduled, priority
 * Example: /set_hashtag_text opened Op

+Changes timeout for skipping daily reminder if user is interacted with tickets within this time:
+* /set_remind_without_interaction<MINUTES>
+* Example: /set_remind_without_interaction 1440

+### ***Individual channel structure for every user***

+Each created channel now has its own unique structure.
+After adding a bot to a new channel, simply write any message in chat and then type "/start" to bring up the settings menu.

+The settings menu gives you the option to select or deselect certain settings from the seven available:

+* "Assigned to this user" - displaying the tickets assigned to this user.
+* "Reported by this user" - displays the tickets that were created by this user.
+* "CCed to this user" - enabling this option will display tickets in this channel when the user is added to the ticket copy (CC).
+* "Scheduled to this user" - if this parameter is enabled, the channel will display the pending tickets assigned to this user.
+* "Priority 1/2/3" - here you should specify which tickets with priority 1, 2 and 3 will be forwarded to this channel.

+After selecting the desired settings, you should press the "Save" button to save and apply the settings.

+If you need to change the channel settings, you can use the command "/show_settings" to call the parameter selection menu again.

+### ***Custom hashtags for specific channels***

+You can create your own "hashtags" for certain channels.

+To do this, go to the user channel and use the command "/set_channel_hashtag" specifying the desired hashtag, for example, "/set_channel_hashtag #test".

+After the hashtag is set, to move a ticket from the main channel to a certain channel, you should specify the corresponding hashtag in the ticket body.

+### ***Add last comment to ticket's body***

+You can add your own comments to each ticket.

+To do this, go to the comments section for a particular ticket, accessible via button number 6.

+Then, in the input field, write a comment, starting it with ":".
+For example, ":test_comment".
+This comment will appear in the body of the ticket after the "::" character.

+If you want to change the comment, use the same ":" symbol and write your corrected comment.

+If you try to add text via the "edit" button (by pressing the right key on the ticket), the added text will be included in the main text of the channel.

+When you edit a comment and delete a part of it, the edited part will remain and the comment will be moved to the end of the ticket.

 ### ***Deleting messages from user channels***

 When closing a ticket (by pressing the "close ticket" button), if the ticket has been in the channel for less than 48 hours, the ticket will be deleted from that channel.